The two most common complaints with clock repairs is the cost for what is done and the long time that it takes.

-Remove the hands - Take off the hands by holding the minute hand and turning the minute hand nut to the left.
-Once this nut is off, the minute hand will come off.
-To get the hour hand off, twist it and pull it toward you.
-This is a friction fit and will come right off.
-If you have a second hand bit, use the same method as the hour hand.
-It is also a friction fit so twist and pull towards you.
+Take off the minute hand by turning the hand nut to the left, while holding the hands still.
+You may need to loosen this nut with needle nose pliers, and then be able to use your fingers after.
+To get the hour hand off, twist it and pull it toward you, it is a friction fit and will come right off.
+If you have a second hand bit, it is also a friction fit so twist and pull towards you like the hour hand.

-Sometimes the posts will have small holes in the ends.
-This is for a tapered pin.
-These pins are used to keep the dial attached to the front plate.
+The moon clock dial will have posts sticking out of the back and will have small holes in the ends.
+This is for a tapered pin to go through and secure the dial to the movement.
 Use needle nose pliers to grab the tapered pin and yank it out.
 Ideally you will have side access panels so you can get to these levers, or pins.
 This would be the easiest way to unlock the dial from the side of the clock case.
 One other method for the dial is for it to be attached to the wood case instead of the movement.
 If this is the situation the dial already came off with the wood trim.

-Movement removal - Take the screws out that hold the movement in place.
+Take the seat board screws out that hold the a href="/clock-movement.html">movement in place.
 In grandfather clocks, these would be on the bottom of the movement going up into the movement's pillar or arbors that hold the plates together.
 In other words, stick your head inside the clock case where the weights are and look straight up.
-You will see two screws holding the movement in place.
+You will see a href="/product/clock-movement-seat-board-screws">seat board screws holding the movement in place.
 Take those screws out and the movement will come right out the front where the dial was.
-If the clock is chain driven, you may need to remove the ends of the chains first.
+If the clock is chain driven, it may need the hook and tabs of the chains removed first.
 This means taking off the weight hook and ring on the chain itself.
 This is easy to do.
 Use two needle nose pliers to twist open the link that is holding the hook or ring.
 If it cannot twist open you may have to snap the link.